-Gastric, biliary and pancreatic secretions are decreased by Oxycodone hydrochloride.
-Oxycodone hydrochloride, like other opioid analgesics, produces some degree of nausea and vomiting which is caused by direct stimulation of the chemoreceptor trigger zone (CTZ) located volume which is a classed of uncertainty of the mesis gradually diminishes with time Oxycodone hydrochloride may cause a decrease in the secretion of hydrochloric acid in the stomach, may reduce motility, while increasing the tone in the antrum of the stomach and duodenum.
+Castric, biliary and pancreatic secretions are decreased by oxycodone hydrochloride.
+Oxycodone hydrochloride, like other opioid analgesics, produces some degree of nausea and vomiting which is caused by direct stimulation of the chemoreceptor trigger zone (CTZ) located in the medulla.
+The frequency and severity of emesis gradually diminishes with time.
+Oxycodone hydrochloride may cause a decrease in the secretion of hydrochloric acid in the stomach, may reduce motility, while increasing the tone in the antrum of the stomach and duodenum.
 Digestion of food in the small intestine is delayed and propulsive contractions are decreased.
 Propulsive peristaltic waves in the colon are decreased, while tone may be increased to the point of spasm.
 The end result may be constipation.
 Oxycodone hydrochloride may also cause spasm of the sphincter of Oddi and transient elevations in serum amylase.
+Effects on the Cardiovascular System

-Effects on the Cardiovascular System In therapeutic doses, Oxycodone hydrochloride, produces peripheral vasodilatation (arteriolar and venous), decreased peripheral resistance, and inhibits baroreceptor reflexes, Manifestations of histamine release and/or peripheral vasodilatation may include pruritus Manifestations of instaining release and/or peripretar vasounation may include puritus, flushing, red eyes, sweating, and/or orthostatic hypotension.
-Caution should be used in hypovolemic patients, such as those suffering acute myocardial infarction, because oxycodone may cause or further aggravate their hypotension.
+Effects on the Caratovascular System In therapeutic doses, Oxycodone hydrochloride, produces peripheral vasodilatation (arteriolar and venous), decreased peripheral resistance, and inhibits baroreceptor reflexes.

+Manifestations of histamine release and/or peripheral vasodilatation may include pruritus, flushing, red eyes, sweating, and/or orthostatic hypotension.
+Caution should be used in ovolemic patients, such as those suffering acute myocardial infarction, because oxycodone acuse or further aggravate their hypotension.
 Caution should also be used in patients with corpulmonale who have received therapeutic doses of opioids.
-Endocrine System

-Opioid agonists have been shown to have a variety of effects on the secretion of hormones Opioids inhibit the secretion of ACTH, cortisol, and luteinizing hormone (LH) in humans.
+Endocrine System Opioid agonists have been shown to have a variety of effects on the secretion of hormones.

+Opioids inhibit the secretion of ACTH, cortisol, and luteinizing hormone (LH) in humans.
 They also stimulate prolactin, growth hormone (GH) secretion, and pancreatic secretion of insulin and glucagon in humans and other species, rats and dogs.
 Thyroid stimulating hormone (TSH) has been shown to be both inhibited and stimulated by opioids.

-Opioids have been shown to have a variety of effects on components of the immune system in in-vitro and animal models.
-The clinical significance of these findings is unknown.
-12.3 Pharmacokinetics
+Opioids have been shown to have a variety of effects on components of the immune system in vitro and animal models.
+The clinical significance of these findings is unknown 12.3 Pharmacokinetics

-The activity of oxycodone hydrochloride capsules is primarily due to the parent drug oxycodone

-The oral bioavailability of oxycodone is 60% to 87% Oxycodone is extensively metabolized and eliminated primarily in the urine as both conjugated and unconjugated parent and its metabolites.
+The activity of oxycodone hydrochloride is primarily due to the parent drug oxycodone.
+The oral bioavailability of oxycodone is 60% to 87%.
+Oxycodone is extensively metabolized and eliminated primarily in the urine as both conjugated and unconjugated parent and its metabolites.
 The apparent elimination half-life of oxycodone is approximately 4 hours.
-Absorption

 About 60 to 87% of an oral dose reaches the systemic circulation in comparison to a parenteral dose.
 This high oral bioavailability (compared to other opioids) is due to lower pre-systemic and/or first-pass metabolism of oxycodone.
-Food Effects

-When administered with a high-fat meal mean AUC values are increased by 23% and peak concentrations are decreased by 14%.
-Food caused a delay in Tmax (1.00 to 3.00 hours) Distribution
+Food Effects When oxycodone capsules are administered with a high-fat meal mean AUC values are when oxycouone capsures are administered with a nigh-rat mean, mean AOC values are increased by 23% and peak concentrations are decreased by 14%.
+Food causes a delay in T{max} (1.00 to 3 hours).
+Similar effects of food are expected with the oral solution.

-Distribution Following intravenous administration, the volume of distribution (Vss) for oxycodone was 2.6 L/kg.
-Plasma protein binding of oxycodone at $37^{\circ}$ C and a pH of 7.4 was about 45%.
+Following intravenous administration, the volume of distribution (Vss) for oxycodone was 2.6 L/kg.
+Plasma protein binding of oxycodone at 37°C and a pH of 7.4 was about 45%.
 Oxycodone has been found in breast milk.
-Metaholism